Malware analysis

 - Malware modify startup settings to execute themselves when system starts

-- Startup registry keys
+- Check:- Startup registry keys

 - Automatically loaded drivers

-) entries- Services that starts automatically in
+- Services that starts automatically in services.msc

 - Startup folder